Ambient Diffusion Posterior Sampling: Solving Inverse Problems with Diffusion Models Trained on Corrupted Data: Method

 First, as in Ambient Diffusion, we will corrupt further the given measurements, but in our case, the additional corruption will happen in the Fourier space.
 We create further corrupted measurements for each coil by decreasing the Fourier subsampling ratio, i.e. we create iterates:

-Note that this is always possible to do since we can just subsample the available data $ \vz_{\vx,i}$.
-We also underline that to further corrupt the given measurements we keep the inpainting structure that there is in the measurements, i.e. we delete (at random) 2-D lines in the Fourier space (instead of independent pixel masking as in \citet{daras2023ambient}).

-In that regards the multiplicity of the coils, we combine their measurements to form a crude estimator of $\vx$ by taking the adjoint of $\tilde A_{\mathrm{train}}$:
+This is possible to do because we can just subsample the available data $ \vz_{\vx,i}$.
+To further corrupt the given measurements, we keep the inpainting structure that there is in the measurements, i.e. we delete (at random) 2-D lines in Fourier space (instead of pixel masking as in~\citet{daras2023ambient}).
+Due to the multiplicity of coils, we combine their measurements to form a crude estimator of $\vx$ by taking the adjoint of $\tilde A_{\mathrm{train}}$: $\tilde \vy_{\mathrm{train}} = \sum_{i} S_i^H \mathcal F^{-1}(\tilde \vz_{\vx, i})$.
+Notice that for a discrete signal $\vx \in \mathbb{C}^n$, all these operations are linear and hence $\tilde \vy$ can be written as: